Azure-Samples/cognitive-services-speech-sdk/quickstart/javascript/browser/from-microphone/README.md

 - Install "Azure AI Speech Toolkit" extension in VS Code.
 - Download this sample from sample gallery to local machine.
 - Trigger "Azure AI Speech Toolkit: Configure Azure Speech Resources" command from command palette to select speech resource.
+- Trigger "Azure AI Speech Toolkit: Configure and Setup the Sample App" command from command palette to configure environment by install `http-server` globally.
+This command only needs to be run once.
 - Trigger "Azure AI Speech Toolkit: Run the Sample App" command from command palette to run the sample.
 This will open the `index.html` file in your default browser.
 - Use value of `SPEECH_RESOURCE_KEY` and `SERVICE_REGION` in `./.env/.env/dev` file to set in the input fields `Subscription` and `Region`.
 Click `Start Recognition` button to start recognizing speech.